 PC 824 Clerkship.
 A 12-month, 12-16 hours per week clinical placement designed primarily to provide intensive experience in diagnosis and assessment.
 Prerequisite: PC821 andPC804.
-(4 units per quarter for 4 quarters)
+(4 units per quarter for four quarters)

 PC 827 Practicum Consultation Group.
-This course provides a forum for case presentation and case conceptualization, as well as opportunity for discussion of integrative case material and professional formation issues.
+This course, for PhD students only, provides a forum for case presentation and case conceptualization, as well as an opportunity for discussion of integrative case material and professional formation issues.
 (0 units)

 PC 836 Human Sexuality.
 This course is designed to meet California requirements for training in the physiological, psychological, and social-cultural variables associated with sexual identity, sexual behavior, and sexual disorder.